Over the years, I’ve help start indigenous churches in various housing units in our local jail by going in and making disciples.

-One of them was deeply troubled because his son was getting into all kinds of trouble.
+A new man joined us who was deeply troubled because he kept hearing how his son was getting into all kinds of trouble.

-I felt something stir in my spirit, so I looked him straight in the eye and said that was a lie.
+I felt God stir something in my spirit, looked him straight in the eye, and said that was a lie.

 He didn’t love his son, I continued, but loved his drugs more – and thus had not cared enough to be part of his son’s life as he grew up.
 This had deeply wounded his son, who felt unloved and worthless, and was now acting out.

-I then sat silent, firmly holding his stunned gaze with resolve tinged with compassion.
+I then sat silent, firmly fixed on his stunned gaze with resolve tinged with compassion.

 As he then openly confessed and repented, he found Jesus that morning …